 Define your pages’ goals

 Before you begin the design process, you need to determine the goals of your page.
-For example, do you want to use the landing page to advertise your products, or you need it to collect customer contacts for your mailing list?
-Clearly defining your goals will guide you on the landing page optimization techniques to deploy to achieve the desired impact.
+For example, do you want to use the landing page for advertising your products, or do you need it to collect customer contacts for your mailing list?
+Clearly defining your goals will guide you in deploying landing page optimization techniques to achieve the desired impact.

 Know how to tailor your page to your audience’s interests, wants, and needs

 Be mindful of your audience when coming up with your landing page design.
 Take a moment to understand their needs and interests to ensure your landing page is relevant to them.

 Create several landing pages for each audience if you have multiple customer segments.
 Don’t use a generic design and messaging for your landing page, as this could see you alienating the same people you’re trying to attract.

 Develop powerful copy that is actionable and audio-focused

 Your landing page will only be effective when it includes clever copy that’s actionable and relevant to your users.
 Your headline should instantly grab the attention of your visitors when they get to the page.

 Give descriptive product information in the body to make it easy for readers to understand your offering.
 Instill a sense of urgency in your copy to encourage action and include your USP to differentiate your products from others in the market.

 Design your CTA to stand out and persuade your audience